MetaCell/cloud-harness/docs/accounts.md

 ```

 #### Proxy specific configurations
-Proxy configurations can be personalized in the application in the case that we want to have more restrictive values than the global ones (see [here] for more (./ingress-domains-proxies.md#proxy-configurations))
+Proxy configurations can be personalized in the application in the case that we want to have more restrictive values than the global ones (see [here](./ingress-domains-proxies.md#proxy-configurations) for more )

 ```yaml
 harness: